0sei531/trodo/README.md

 # TRODO Project

 ## Overview
-Cub3D is a 3D raycasting game written in C. The goal is to recreate a simplified version of Wolfenstein 3D.
+Trodo is a 3D raycasting game written in C. The goal is to recreate a simplified version of Wolfenstein 3D.
 The project uses the **SDL2** library for graphics rendering and input handling.

 ## Requirements